In return for her guilty plea, a woman charged with Oklahoma domestic abuse in the death of her adopted son will be sentenced to life in prison.

 No Murder Charges Forthcoming

 Eighteen pounds is the average weight of a 7 or 8 month old baby.
 Alibra Nichols, whose weight is reported as 370 pounds, allegedly fell on top of the 18-pound Larandon a week before his death.
-Although Landon's injuries and neglect were quite severe, and it appears that the abuse played a role in the boy's death, prosecutors declined to charge his adoptive mother and her boyfriend with murder. (for more on murder charges https://www.oklahoma-criminal-defense.com/murder)
+Although Landon's injuries and neglect were quite severe, and it appears that the abuse played a role in the boy's death, prosecutors declined to charge his adoptive mother and her boyfriend with murder. (click here for more on murder charges defense in Oklahoma)

 Prosecutors said that, in order to obtain a murder conviction, they would have to prove that the abuse was the cause of Larandon's death.
 Because he died of an infection, it has thus far been impossible to prove that the sepsis and Larandon's death were a direct result of the child abuse.